anthony-firn/DREAM/docs/techncial-roadmap.md

 - Development of machine learning algorithms.
 - Initial training and testing of our model.
 - Establishing a framework for continual learning and adaptation.
+- Exploration of LONGNET Integration: Research the feasibility and potential benefits of integrating the LONGNET model, which can handle extremely long sequences, into DREAM's architecture.

 ### Open Source Contribution Structure